Julia Wilbur

-Julia Wilbur (August 8, 1815 – June 6, 1895) was a Quaker abolitionist and suffragist.
+Julia Wilbur (August 8, 1815 – June 6, 1895) was an American abolitionist and suffragist.
 She kept a diary during the Civil War and in it she records events of historical significance as well as everyday happenings that provide a picture into life during that time.
 She is noted to have worked alongside Susan B. Anthony to establish voting rights for women.
 She was an early member and later secretary of the Rochester Ladies' Anti-Slavery Society (RLASS), which helped fund Frederick Douglass' newspaper.

 Early life and education

-Julia Ann Wilbur was born on August 8, 1815 in Milan, New York, the third child of Stephen Wilbur and Mary Lapham.
-She attended Nine Partners Boarding School in Dutchess County, New York from 1829 to 1831.
+Julia Ann Wilbur was born on August 8, 1815, in Milan, New York, the third child of Stephen Wilbur and Mary Lapham.
+She attended Nine Partners Boarding School in Dutchess County, New York, from 1829 to 1831.
 Her mother died in 1835 and her father soon after remarried.
-She remained at home helping to raise her siblings before she moved to Rochester, New York in 1844 to become a teacher.
+She remained at home helping to raise her siblings before she moved to Rochester, New York, in 1844 to become a teacher.

+Working within the Rochester public school system she became frustrated by the wage gap between male and female teachers, an injustice that may have sparked her interest and later engagement in the women's rights effort.

+In April 1849, Wilbur had a notable first interaction with Harriet Jacobs, who had been formerly enslaved and then freed.
+The two women became friends while working in Alexandria, Virginia with formerly enslaved people, both those freed and escaped.
+Wilbur also became involved with the Rochester Ladies' Anti-Slavery Society (RLASS) early on, in which capacity she acted as a correspondence secretary.

+Unfortunately, Wilbur's life changed dramatically in April 1858, after her sister, Sarah, died, leaving Wilbur to become the guardian of Sarah's daughter Freda.
+While Wilbur took well to her new motherly role, the situation further deteriorated in January 1860 when Freda's father, having recently remarried, decided to claim custody of his daughter.
+As a result of having her niece so abruptly ripped from her life, Wilbur entered a severe depression that lasted for the following two years.
+Luckily, Wilbur's devastation did finally lift - this emotional shift being caused in large part by her move to Alexandria, Virginia in October 1862.